flojoy-ai/docs/docs/nodes/TRANSFORMERS/TRANSFORMERS.md

     blockquote = 'Select subsets from structured, indexable data such as vectors (arrays), matrices, and json.' sectionRoot = 'TRANSFORMERS/SELECT_ARRAY'
     nodes = {['SELECT_ARRAY']}
 />

+<AppThumbnailSection
+    sectionName = 'Vector manipulation'
+    blockquote = 'No-code Flojoy nodes for Python-based vector manipulation, such as determining the vector length and value at a requested index.' sectionRoot = 'TRANSFORMERS/VECTOR_MANIPULATION'
+    nodes = {['VECTOR_INDEXING', 'VECTOR_LENGTH']}
+/>